AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/actions.md

 ## Actions specifying HTML values

 To use HTML in actions you must encode the HTML string.
 We recommend using [CyberChef](https://gchq.github.io/CyberChef/#recipe=To_HTML_Entity(false,'Numeric%20entities')).
-Using CyberChef or a similar tool is straightforward: enter in your HTML string, copy the encoded result, and paste that value into your MFTF test.
+Using CyberChef or a similar tool is straightforward: enter in your HTML string, copy the encoded result, and paste that value into your test.

 For example, we want to ensure that this value is presented as a string and not rendered as a H1 tag: `<h1 class="login-header">`